sspanak/dimmusaurus/src/py/bio/templates/bio/bio-en.md

 {% block bio_block %}{% markdown %}

-Dimmu Saurus (bulgarian: *Димозавъръ*) is a musical project dedicated to blues, metal, rock and classical music, and other fun genres.
+Dimmu Saurus (Bulgarian: *Димозавъръ*) is a musical project dedicated to blues, metal, rock and classical music, and other fun genres.
 It was founded in Stara Zagora, Bulgaria, and currently consists of one member – myself, the Black Dimosaur (my portrait is hanging on top of the page).

 I created this project, because I wanted to write music that does not follow any rules, nor that it suffers from any censorship or restrictions.
 The way all music should be.